A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Veeraswamy

-Opened in 1926, Veeraswamy is the oldest Indian restaurant in the city.
-It's a vibrant place with lots of traditional charm and has been recognised with a Michelin star. À la carte options include Tandoori tiger prawns and smoked chicken tikka but there's also a lighter business lunch menu and a special weekend lunch of traditional dishes.
+Opened in 1926, Veeraswamy is the oldest Indian restaurant in the whole of the UK.
+It's a vibrant place with lots of traditional charm and has been recognised with a Michelin star. À la carte options include tandoori tiger prawns and smoked chicken tikka but there's also a lighter business lunch menu and a special weekend lunch of traditional dishes.

 Centuries-old seafood specialist